Sean Elliott

-Sean Michael Elliott (born February 2, 1968) is an American former professional basketball player who starred as a small forward in both the college and professional ranks.
+Sean Michael Elliott (born February 2, 1968) is an American former professional basketball player who played as a small forward in both the college and professional ranks.
 He attended the University of Arizona, where he had a standout career as a two-time All-American, winner of the 1989 John R. Wooden Award, the 1989 Adolph Rupp Trophy, the 1989 NABC Player of the Year, 1989 AP Player of the Year, and two-time Pac-12 Player of the Year (in 1988–1989).

 Elliott was the third pick of the 1989 NBA draft, was named to the 1990 NBA All-Rookie Second Team, was a two-time NBA All-Star, and earned an NBA championship in 1999.
 His No. 32 is retired by both the University of Arizona and the San Antonio Spurs.

 Early life

 Elliott was born in Tucson, Arizona, as the youngest of three boys.
 He attended the G.A.T.E.
 (Gifted and Talented Education) program at Tolson Elementary School there, then played basketball at Cholla High School (now Cholla High Magnet School) on the city's west side.

+As a sophomore, Elliott averaged 16.5 points and 11 rebounds on the junior varsity team.
+His junior season, he led the varsity team to a state playoff berth averaging 18.9 points and 9.6 rebounds per game.
+He received many accolades for his season performance, including first team all-state by the Arizona Daily Star and second team class AAA all-state by the Arizona Republic.
+He was also the leading vote receiver in for the all area team by the Tucson Citizen and Arizona Daily Star.

+As a senior, Elliott led Cholla to the state semifinals, averaging a state-high 32.2 points per game which broke the state class AAA scoring record set by Dennis Dairman.
+He also averaged 14 rebounds and 4 assists per game.
+He was a consensus first team all-state selection and named co-player of the year along with Mitch Smith.
+He was chosen to the all-American teams by Scholastic Coach Magazine, National High School Coaches Association, and Converse.
+He was named to the McDonald's All-America team but was unable to play in the game due a wrist injury.

+In the fall of his senior year, Elliott committed to play basketball for the Wildcats of the University of Arizona over offers from Texas, San Diego St., New Mexico St., Arizona St., UTEP, Northern Arizona, Iowa, and Maryland.
+He was rated the #62 ranked recruit in the country and was the first Tucson recruit of head coach Lute Olsen's tenure.

+Elliott also participated in track and field in the high jump.